-For academic issues, the student should refer to the Academic Grievance Policy on page 47.
+For academic issues, the student should refer to the Academic Grievance Policy on page 44.

-For non-academic issues, students would seek resolution with the Director of the particular office first.
-If not satisfied with the resolution, a formal written complaint can be sent to Dean of AGS Operations, care of Patricia Leggett, pleggett@okwu.edu.
+For non-academic issues,

+Adult & Graduate Studies (online and on-ground) students would seek resolution with the Director of the particular office first.
+If not satisfied with the resolution, a formal written complaint can be sent to Vice President of Enrollment Services, care of Samantha Peterson, speterson@okwu.edu.